 * Thin year-end conditions keep moves slight

-* Quiet trade before Christmas holiday when most global markets are shut
+* Quiet trade before Christmas holiday when most global

 By Julie Haviv and Gertrude Chavez-Dreyfuss